-- Areas with a historical or well-rooted strong presence of OCGs, such as southern Italy (see Section 8.4), southern France (see 8.1) or Andalusia (see 8.6); - Border regions (e.g. Andalusia, Lombardy, Franche-Comté and Lorraine, Bucureşti Ilfov etc.) or areas with important ports (e.g. Noord-Holland and Zuid-Holland, Côte d'Azur/Marseille, etc.) which may play a crucial role in several kinds of illicit trafficking (see Part 1); - Large urban areas (e.g. Madrid, Paris, London, Amsterdam, Berlin, etc.); - Tourist or coastal areas (e.g. Côte d'Azur, Murcia, Malaga or European capitals).
+- Areas with a historical or well-rooted strong presence of OCGs, such as southern Italy (see Section 8.4), southern France (see 8.1) or Andalusia (see 8.6); - Border regions (e.g. Andalusia, Lombardy, Franche-Comté and Lorraine, Bucureşti - Ilfov etc.) or areas with important ports (e.g. Noord-Holland and Zuid-Holland, Côte d'Azur/Marseille, etc.) which may play a crucial role in several kinds of illicit trafficking (see Part 1); - Large urban areas (e.g. Madrid, Paris, London, Amsterdam, Berlin, etc.); - Tourist or coastal areas (e.g. Côte d'Azur, Murcia, Malaga or European capitals).

-Although the analysis should be more empirically grounded, it already suggests that organised crime investments may be more frequent in areas where the activity of criminal groups in illicit markets and trades is greater (see Part 1), where their control of the territory is stronger, or where business opportunities (such as a profitable real estate market) may arise.231 the highlighted regions are among the poorest in Europe (e.g. Southern Italy and some Andalusian provinces) while others are among the richest (e.g. Côte d'Azur, Lombardy).
-At the same time, by focusing on the 7 OCP countries, this analysis may miss important issues, such as the role played by Eastern and
+Although the analysis should be more empirically grounded, it already suggests that organised crime investments may be more frequent in areas where the activity of criminal groups in illicit markets and trades is greater (see Part 1), where their control of the territory is stronger, or where business opportunities (such as a profitable real estate market) may arise.

-South-Eastern Europe in terms of attracting criminal investments.
+231. The relation with the economic environment is unclear, because some of the highlighted regions are among the poorest in Europe (e.g. Southern Italy and some Andalusian provinces) while others are among the richest (e.g. Côte d'Azur, Lombardy).
+At the same time, by focusing on the 7 OCP countries, this analysis may miss important issues, such as the role played by Eastern and South-Eastern Europe in terms of attracting oriminal investments.